 Fast forward 6 months and I’m nearing the end of my second month at Leverege.
 It is clear to me that I made the right decision.
 I’ve gotten access to more responsibility than I ever could have imagined.
 As a project manager, I’m currently helping our customers solve real business needs and deploying the largest LPWA network in North America with over 600,000 trackers among other things.
 Eric, Steve and everyone else on the team are incredible mentors who approach company building in a synergistic way, looking out for opportunities through which I can better both my hard and soft skills and dive into specific projects that align with my interests and goals.
 As two months turn to six and six months to a year, I see no limits to my growth and learning and that makes me proud of my choice to become both a fellow at Venture for America and a project manager at Leverege.

-Marc is a project manager at Leverege where he focuses on building IoT concepts into full scale deployments.
+Marc is a systems engineer at Leverege where he focuses on building IoT concepts into full scale deployments.
 He graduated from Yale University with a B.A in Computing and the Arts (Architecture track) and a certificate in Energy Studies focused on the technology.
 In his free time he enjoys visiting art museums and continuously rewatching Step Brothers or National Treasure.

 Fill out the form below and we will be in touch with you shortly!